 - Thermal burns – caused by contact with fire, steam, hot liquids, or other sources of extreme heat

 - Light burns – caused by sunlight or ultraviolet light

 - Chemical burns – caused by chemical exposure to acid, alkali, or chemical explosion

 - Radiation burns – caused by contact with nuclear radiation

-There are three categories of burn severity:
+There are four categories of burn severity:

 - First-degree burns – only the top layer of skin is damaged.
 First-degree burns are characterized by redness, minor inflammation.
 These burns cause minimal damage, and usually heal within a week.
 They can often be treated with aloe vera gel and cool water – not with ice!

 - Second-degree burns – damage goes beyond the top layer of skin, also impacting the dermis, which lies just beneath the skin’s outer lawyer..
 Second-degree burns are characterized by extremely red, blistered skin.
 These burns may take weeks to heal, and should be properly bandaged.